erdavids/Generative-Space-System/README.md

 A few different choices for customization that result in neat looking, poster-ready images.

-Everything is extremely simple right now, but I would like to add a few things in the future.
+Everything is extremely simple right now, but I would like to add a few improvements in the future:

-Possible improvements:

   * Planets of different shapes
   * Orbiting moons